PolRenau14/tellmewhy/README.md

 - An usable python3 installation or Anaconda with Python3 (recommended)

 ## Before start
-- Create a new environment with the following libraries or install the libraries using pip (if you prefer not to use Anaconda Platform)
+- Create a new environment using environment.yml or install the libraries using pip (if you prefer not to use Anaconda Platform)

 ```
 conda env create -f environment.yml